WordPress is a sect led by Messiah Matt Mullenweg

 What do we care what you personally think Otto?
 You should think about how the majority of WordPress users label Gutenberg.
 Hey god Otto, if you need me to spell it out for you: u-n-u-s-a-b-l-e and u-n-w-a-n-t-e-d.

-Nah, you have to take a course to understand it
+you have to take a course to understand it…

-The plethora of websites now offering trainings, courses, whatever these are called to ‘learn’ you how to work with Gutenberg (only $159, it’s a bargain!) should say enough about how cumbersome the ‘new vision’ of WordPress is to the average Joe.
+The plethora of websites now offering training and courses to ‘learn’ you how to work with Gutenberg (only $159, it’s a bargain!) should say enough about how cumbersome the ‘new vision’ of WordPress is to the average Joe.
 Oh wait, maybe that was the whole idea: to have businesses offering trainings for Gutenberg, so they could make a few bucks…

 But, but, but, didn’t Messiah Matt promise us the new editor Gutenberg would be ‘dead simple’?
 According to the Gutenberg courses offered online, apparently… NOT.